 When King William died in 1087 Ralph lost no time in shaking off the 'supervision' that the king had tried to impose on him.
-He immediately expelled the garrison which the king had placed in the Tosny castle at Conches and various other Norman lords, such as William de Breteuil, Robert of Bellême and William, count of Évreux,did the same.
-Many of these individuals, certainly Ralph de Tosny, supported Curthose's rebellion that same year.
-Ralph fought for Curthose in Maine in the summer of 1088, but it is not clear if he supported the Curthose cause in England.
+He immediately expelled the garrison which the king had placed in the Tosny castle at Conches and various other Norman lords, such as William de Breteuil, Robert of Bellême and William, count of Évreux,

 But Ralph eventually fell out even with these relations, who once had been close allies.
-In 1090, violence broke out between him and William of Breteuil and William,
+In 1090, violence broke out between him and William of Breteuil and William, count of Évreux.14 This was the famous Guerre des Belles Dames, which is said to have arisen out of an argument between the two wives - Helvide, wife of William